 Working here is an eye opener for many who previously had taken their food for granted.
 We try to share a meal or at least a snack of the farms' current offerings with everyone who stops by and lends a hand.
-While at times its hard for us to accept unannounced guests, we try our best to be hospitable and welcoming, no matter which days are good for you.
+While at times it's hard for us to accept unannounced guests, we try our best to be hospitable and welcoming, no matter which days are good for you.

 This year we will be piloting Intensive Weekend Training Sessions for aspiring farmers.
 This work is based on a skills checklist that we've been developing in conjunction with our past apprentices.
 With a farm as diversified as Blackberry Meadows, we can offer a very wide range of experiences, and general knowledge across many different areas of agriculture.
 Please keep a look out for these intensive weekends and sign up early to ensure you take full advantage of the education and experiences we are offering.

-Workshares are regular volunteers who mainly comprise the 'field crews'.
+Workshares are regular customers who mainly comprise the 'field crews'.
 Throughout the season, they begin to form deeper relationships and even friendships as we share the ups and downs during harvests and some of the 'dirty jobs' in the vegetable fields like hand controlling insects... yuck.
 Workshares trade 4 hours of labor per week for a share of the harvest and a meal (usually lunch).
 We serve our lunches potluck, so everyone has a chance to test out and compare their own culinary delights!

 Apprentices receive the most intensive education we offer.
 Besides annual crop production in our vegetable fields, Apprentices are exposed to and immersed in perennial fruit, nut and herb production, animal husbandry (with poultry, swine and ruminants), Building and construction techniques, mechanics and tool maintenance, and homesteading (including DIY cleaners and meal planning).
 We offer the most complete training program for anyone interested in operating their own farm or homestead in the future.
 We even train apprentices on bookkeeping and financial planning too!